 When Accidents Happen, You Need A Chicago Personal Injury Attorney You Can Trust

-- Auto accidents, which are unfortunately very common
+- Auto accidents, which are, unfortunately, very common

-- Trucking accidents, including 18-wheelers
+- Truck wrecks, including those involving 18-wheelers

 - Professional negligence, including medical malpractice

-- Construction accidents, resulting in the need for workers’ compensation benefits
+- Construction accidents resulting in the need for workers’ compensation benefits

 In Illinois, there are five necessary elements needed to prove negligence in a personal injury claim.
 The way this is done will vary depending on the type of injury.
-For this explanation, we’ll use a car accident claim as an example.
+For this explanation, we’ll use a car accident claim as an example:

 - Element one: The defendant owed you a duty of care.
 Someone had a responsibility to reasonably ensure your safety.
 All drivers in Illinois owe a duty of care to all others on the road to drive in a manner that minimizes the risk of auto accidents.

 - Element two: The defendant breached their duty of care.
 You must show that the at-fault party breached their duty of care to you by driving in a dangerous and/or illegal manner (speeding, texting, driving drunk, etc.).